Jayne Ludlow: Coaching career

 In August 2013, Ludlow accepted a position as manager and director of Reading, who had successfully bid for a place in the FA WSL 2.
 She stepped down from the role at the end of the 2014 FA WSL season, after being appointed manager of the Wales women's national football team on 2 October 2014.
 Ludlow was the technical director of Manchester City Girls' Academy from April 2021 to January 2024.

 Playing style

 At first, Ludlow sought to mimic Pelé's playing style.
 She went on to model her game upon players such as Roy Keane to become a more orthodox midfielder.
 Ludlow has also often been compared with fellow Gunner Freddie Ljungberg, to her delight.

 Personal life

 Ludlow is a supporter of Arsenal.
 She was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to women's football in Wales.

+Ludlow married former Arsenal teammate Ciara Grant.